bluefroguk1/empire-dump/content/Wiki/The Nations/Urizen/Cyclic magic.md

 This page represents the now-defunct army quality of the [[Citadel Guard]], which has since been superseded by [[Highest discipline]]
 ## Overview
 This was the improved quality the [[Urizen]] Citadel Guard developed as a consequence of the [[Unmade trove]].
-It cycled through five options over the course of five [[Events]], then came back to the start.
+It cycled through five options over the course of five Events, then came back to the start.
 Once set in motion, the cycle couldn't be interrupted and continued to run forever (in theory).
 The cycle was begun during the Winter Solstice 379YE, appropriately enough with the technique of the Bond of Tears.
 The power originally cycled through all six realms, but during the Autumn Equinox 382YE the [[Eternal]] [[Sadogua]] "ate" the Night stage of the sequence as part of a boon offered to [[General]] Nicassia, permanently removing it from the sequence.
 This quality incorporated all the benefits of the [[Magic]] quality.
 ## Cyclic Resonance